eleurent/nature-go/README.md

 - Fetching wikipedia or other content sources on the specie
 - Prompt tuning to extract questions, see e.g. [Karpathy's Anki flashcards example](https://twitter.com/karpathy/status/1663262981302681603?s=20).

-### Training a Bird ID classifier

-Unfortunately, unlike PlantNet, Merlin Bird ID doesn't have an open API.
-We can try to train our own model, but we need a dataset.

-## Software engineering

-### Backend with Django

-Write the model and json views for:

-- All supported species
-- User, XPs, level, title, etc.
-- Observations of the user (picture, time, location, api response, identified specie)
-- Quizz questions
-- User's quizz responses / scores
-- User's ID test responses / scores

-### Frontent with Expo and React Native

-- One component per django view
-  - Main menu
-    - Herbarium
-      - Specie
-        - Observations

 ## Usage